Lifting trianguline Galois representations along isogenies: Application to categories of B -pairs

 \section{Application to categories of \texorpdfstring{$B$}{B}-pairs}

 We recall some definitions from the theory of $B$-pairs, as one can find for instance in \cite{berconstr}.
 Let $K$ be a $p$-adic field, and let $\bB$ be a topological ring equipped with a continuous action of $G_K$.
 We call \emph{semilinear $\bB$-representation of $G_K$}, or in short \emph{$\bB$-representation of $G_K$}, a free $\bB$-module $M$ of finite rank equipped with a semilinear action of $G_K$, that is, such that $g(bm)=g(b)g(m)$ for every $b\in\bB$, $m\in M$ and $g\in G_K$.
 We denote by $\bB\Rep(G_K)$ the category whose objects are the semilinear $\bB$-representations of $G_K$ and whose morphisms are the $G_K$-equivariant morphisms of $\bB$-modules.
 We call \emph{rank} of an object of $\bB\Rep(G_K)$ its rank as a $\bB$-module.
 We say that a $\bB$-representation $M$ of $G_K$ is \emph{trivial} if $M$ admits a $\bB$-basis consisting of $G_K$-invariant elements.
-When $\bB$ has a structure of $E$-algebra with respect to which the action of $G_K$ is $E$-linear, and $\eta$ is an $E$-valued character of $G_K$, we write $\bB(\eta)$ for the rank $1$ $\bB$-representation $\bB\otimes_EE(\eta)$, where $G_K$ acts diagonally.
+We call \emph{eigenvector} in a semilinear $\bB$-representation $M$ a vector that \emph{belongs} to a $G_K$-stable $\bB$-line in $M$ (recall that by a line in a free $\bB$-module we mean a free rank 1 submodule).
+An eigenvector does not necessarily generate a $G_K$-stable line as a $\bB$-module; some of its eigenvalues may belong to the total fraction ring of $\bB$.